 ClickHouse

-Coroot uses ClickHouse to store Logs, Traces, and Profiles.
+Coroot uses ClickHouse to store Logs, Traces, Profiles, and optionally Metrics.
 To integrate Coroot with ClickHouse, go to the Project Settings, click on Clickhouse, and configure the ClickHouse address and credentials as shown in the following example:

 Coroot handles its own schema in ClickHouse, so you don't need to do anything manually.